 A cochlear implant is an electronic device that restores partial hearing to individuals with severe to profound hearing loss who do not benefit from a conventional hearing aid.
 It is surgically implanted in the inner ear and activated by a device worn outside the ear.
 Unlike a hearing aid, it does not make sound louder or clearer.
 Instead, the device bypasses damaged parts of the auditory system and directly stimulates the nerve of hearing, allowing individuals who are profoundly hearing-impaired to receive sound.
+Learn more about cochlear hearing aid implants in NYC.

 What is normal hearing?